What is the Scope of Performance Management?

 - Clear expectations for job responsibilities and expected outcomes.

-The process of evaluating employee performance is a critical process that involves:
+The employee performance evaluation process is a very important process that entails:

 - Assessing employee contributions against predefined goals.

-- Offering insightful guidance allows employees to recognize their capabilities and areas needing refinement.
+- Offering insightful guidance helps employees recognize their capabilities and areas for improvement.

 - Conducting performance appraisals through structured review meetings.